Wistahm/pawns-only-chess/README.md

 # Pawns-Only Chess

-Pawns-Only Chess is a unique console-based chess game that I developed in Kotlin about a year age and it focuses solely on the pawn pieces.
+Pawns-Only Chess is a unique console-based chess game that I developed in Kotlin and it focuses solely on the pawn pieces.

 ## Description